 A final thing you can try is to press F8 when the computer is starting to boot up and choose Last Known Good Configuration from the Windows XP Advanced Options menu:

 Those are basically your three options for the “Windows did not start successfully error”.
 Last resort would be to simply reinstall Windows, but that means you lose your data.
+Make sure to back it up first because Microsoft will no longer help you with issues related to Windows 95.
 You can also try to log into safe mode and if you can, that means you can try to do a system restore by going to the command prompt and typing in the following command:

 %systemroot%\system32\restore\rstrui.exe